aglabx/masters-course-2023-functional-genomics/README.md

 - Activity: Assign a specific disease (e.g., Alzheimer's) to each student/group and have them research how functional genomics has contributed to understanding and treating that disease.
 - Objective: Understand the application of functional genomics in disease research.

-Class 14: Pharmacogenomics Analysis (Duration: 90 minutes)

-- Activity: Provide drug-response data and genetic information for a particular drug and have students analyze the data to predict how genetic variations may influence drug responses.
-- Objective: Explore the role of functional genomics in personalized medicine.

-Class 15 & 16: Case study
+Class 13 & 16: Case study

 Each student presents the chosen article - what was the hypothesis, which methods were used, how these methods work, how researches confirm their hypothesis.
 Duration of each presentation is 20 minutes.